sixeyed/docker-windows-workshop/slides/sections/metrics-dashboard.md

 A metrics dashboard like this is essential to being ready for production - so when you go live you can be confident that your app is working correctly.

 > There's one missing piece from this dashboard - metrics from the Docker platform itself.
-I cover that in my Pluralsight course on [Monitoring Containerized Application Health](TODO).
+I cover that in [Monitoring Containerized Application Health](https://pluralsight.pxf.io/c/1197078/424552/7490?u=https%3A%2F%2Fwww.pluralsight.com%2Fcourses%2Fmonitoring-containerized-app-health-docker).